 Method

 Preheat your slow cooker on low for 10 minutes and check your pudding bowl fits when the lid is closed.
-And grease your bowl with a tablespoon of the butter and line with baking paper.
+And then grease your bowl with a tablespoon of the butter and line with baking paper.

 Then pop the dates into a bowl and cover with the boiling water.
-And leave to soak for 30 minutes until they soften.
+And leave them to soak for 30 minutes until they soften.

 Next put vanilla extract, 80g of sugar, the cream, half the treacle and half the butter into a pan.
 And stir over a medium heat until the sugar dissolves.
 Then turn up the heat for 3 more minutes.

 Whisk the mixture and add a pinch of salt.
-And pour a third of the mixture into your lined bowl, leaving the rest to reheat later for your sauce.
+And then pour a third of the mixture into your lined bowl, leaving the rest to reheat later for your sauce.

 Then serve with clotted cream, custard or ice cream.